 Applying online is more convenient than visiting an Australian embassy.
 Simply provide the required documents.
 It is advisable to collect them before proceeding to fill in the form.
 Don’t worry because iVisa requires just a couple of documents.
 Here’s the list.

-Valid passport – German passport holder traveling internationally requires passport, and Australia is no exception.
+Valid passport – German passport holders traveling to Australia require a passport.
 Acquiring a passport is quite easy.
 All you need to do is visit the issuing authority in your own country.
 Your passport has to be valid for at least 90 days from the date of arrival in Australia.

 After completing this stage, you can proceed and complete the application form.
-Although it is already easy, iVisa still provides customer support.
-For assistance, they are available 24/7.
+Although it's an easy process, iVisa still provides customer support.
+For assistance, they are available for free, 24/7.

-Processing time and fees for German passport holder
+Processing time and fees for German passport holders

 Standard – people often choose this option because it is the most affordable.
 It costs just $20.
 Still, your visa will arrive pretty fast.
 It takes 24 hours for your application to be processed.
 One day is not that long if you are not in a hurry.